eugenebelieve/terraform-deploy/README.md

 ## Create a the terraform.tfvars file and copy the following

-Create an API key inside Atlas
+Create an API key inside MongoDB Atlas

 You need to insert the ATLAS_PRIVATE_KEY, ATLAS_PRIVATE_KEY and ATLAS_PROJECT_ID